-Today’s post is about seven pitfalls to avoid when naming a company.
+Today’s post is about seven pitfalls to avoid when you create a brand and business name.

-Your company name is an important element that’s directly linked to your ability to grow.
+Your business name is an important element that’s directly linked to your ability to grow.

-Your company name can make your brand or it can break it.
+Your business name can make your brand or it can break it.

 Don’t hinder your progress by painting yourself into a corner with a name that will hold you back.

-Learn what to avoid and what to do when you create a brand and company name by avoiding the seven traps here.
+Learn what to avoid and what to do when you create a brand and business name by avoiding the seven traps here.

-The first thing we aim for with a company name is communication.
-Ideally, your name says what you offer in an instant.
+The first thing to aim for when you create a brand is communication.
+Ideally, your business name says what you offer in an instant.

 Acronyms and initials may not make much sense to someone who comes across them.

 Avoid them.
 Instead, aim for a name that says what you offer in clear language.

 Creating a brand and business name that’s similar to something that’s already known in your market may seem like a good idea.
 But why spend your marketing dollars trying to differentiate your business from your competitors’ businesses because your names are so similar?